 At the compound, Shatter finds Caitlin looking through storage.
 Her plan is to start a school for the kids, and the books come from when Sentinel Services liked to grab families when they would pick kids up from school- get them all at once.

 Polaris trains a group of mutants, Lauren among them, on using their powers.
-She does this by tossing metal objects towards them which they must deflect with their powers, but Polaris stops when Wes doesn’t give it his all.
+She does this by tossing metal objects towards them which they must deflect with their powers, but Polaris stops when Wes screws around and creates an illusion.
 She tells them that they’ll need to depend on each other and work hard.
 Before Lauren can go, Caitlin steps in and tells Polaris that she doesn’t want Lauren involved.

 Marcos tells Reed about overhearing the conversation with Andy and advises him to keep at it with Andy, as it helps coming from a father figure.
 He asks if Reed always wanted to be a father, and Reed says that he did.
 And he congratulates Marcos on being a father soon, but Marcos didn’t know his father much before he was kicked out for being a mutant.